dell/csm-docs/content/docs/csidriver/installation/operator/operator_migration.md

 | PowerFlex  |     [vxflex_v270_k8s_127.yaml](https://github.com/dell/dell-csi-operator/blob/main/samples/vxflex_v270_k8s_127.yaml)       |      [storage_csm_powerflex_v290.yaml](https://github.com/dell/csm-operator/blob/main/samples/storage_csm_powerflex_v290.yaml)      |
 {{</table>}}

+## Migration Steps

+* Step 1: Backup the CRD to save the settings used
+* Step 2: Map and update the settings in CRD in step1 to the relevant CRD in CSM Operator
+* Step 3: Keep the secret and namespace for the driver
+* Step 4: Keep the Storage Class and Volume Snapshot Class
+* Step 5: Uninstall the CRD from the CSI Operator
+* Step 6: Uninstall the CSI Operator itself
+* Step 7: Install the CSM Operator
+* Step 8: Install the CRD updated in Step 2
+>NOTE: Uninstallation of the driver and the Operator is non-disruptive for mounted volumes.
+Nonetheless you can not create new volume, snapshot or move a Pod.

 ## OpenShift Web Console Migration Steps

 1. Save the CR yaml file of the current CSI driver to preserve the settings (for use in step 6).
 Use the following commands in your cluster to get the CR: